Doctoral Programs in Education

 EDBL 6302 Foundations of Bilingual Ed II 3 SCH (3-0)

-Major theories and concepts relevant to the education of language minority students, including: cultural values and education; cognitive styles; sociology of language; language varieties.
+Major theories and concepts relevant to the education of Emergent Bilinguals, including: cultural values and education; cognitive styles; sociology of language; language varieties.

 EDBL 6310 Lit of Mexican Amer 3 SCH (3-0)

-Course emphasizes extensive bibliographic knowledge of the field.
+Course emphasizes extensive bibliographic knowledge of Chicano Lit.
 Concentration on reading and analysis of the novel, short story, poetic and dramatic genres.
-Taught in Spanish.
+Taught in English or Spanish.

 EDBL 6311 Mgmt Systems and Technology 3 SCH (3-0)

-Application of management systems to curriculum development is analyzed.
+Application of management systems to curriculum development in Bil Ed is analyzed.
 The contributions of current technologies for enhancing student achievement are highlighted.
 Prerequisite: 12 graduate semester hours in Education.

 EDBL 6312 Clin Supervision of Instr 3 SCH (3-0)

-Course emphasizes cycle supervision and the improvement of individual teacher instructional behavior.
+Course emphasizes cycle supervision and the improvement of individual teacher instructional behavior in Bil Ed.
 Prerequisite: EDBL 6311.

 EDBL 6313 Evaluation of Instruction 3 SCH (0-3)

-Course emphasizes evaluation skills as applied to curriculum development and student-teacher terminal behavior.
+Course emphasizes evaluation skills as applied to curriculum development and student-teacher terminal behavior in Bil Ed.
 Taught in English.
 Prerequisite: EDBL 6311 and EDBL 6312.

 EDBL 6321 Linguistics and Educ I 3 SCH (3-0)